Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Lake Louise Accessibility

-Lake Louise never closes and is a great place to head in winter and summer.
-Besides parking struggles during peak summer months, Lake Louise gets an A+ for accessibility!
+Lake Louise never closes and is a great place to head in both the winter and summer.
+Besides parking struggles during peak summer months, Lake Louise gets an A for accessibility!

 Parking: Moraine Lake vs. Lake Louise